dzek69/api-reach/README.md

 # api-reach

-JavaScript universal API Client that is easy, just-works and is feature rich/pluggable.
+JavaScript universal API Client that is easy, just-works and is feature rich.
 Based on `fetch`.
 WIP.

-TypeScript support is very limited.
+TypeScript support is limited.

 ## Features